Strategic Information Management (MSc)

 Master of Science

-The unique combination of practical orientation, scientific foundation and internationality enables students to take on a key position at the interface between business and IT - for example, in consulting or in medium-sized and large companies in the field of digitization, IT management or corporate development.
+This enables you to take on management positions in consulting or in medium-sized and large companies in the areas of digitalisation, IT management or corporate development.

 Admission and application